See what questions

 Listed below are some combinations of symptoms associated with Gastritis, as listed in our database.
 Visit the Symptom Checker, to add and remove symptoms and research your condition.

 The first step in treating gastritis is prevention.
 This includes not smoking or drinking alcohol, coffee and acidic beverages to excess.
 Nonsteroidal anti-inflammatory drugs (NSAIDS), such as ibuprofen (Advil, Motrin) or naproxen (Aleve) should be taken only as directed.
-Even when taken as directed, some people will develop gastritis with the use of these drugs ...Gastritis Treatments
+Even when taken as directed, some people will develop gastritis with the use ...Gastritis Treatments

 Some of the possible treatments listed in sources for treatment of Gastritis may include: